 The Bhutanese cuisine primarily comprises red rice, vegetables, lentils, and meat.

-Ema datshi is the most popular dish of the Bhutanese cuisine and considered to be the Bhutanese staple food.
+Ema datshi is the staple food of the Bhutanese.
 "Ema" means chili and "datshi" means cheese in Dzongkha.
-It is a spicy dish made of chilies and cheese.
+It is a spicy dish made with chilies and cheese.

-Some of other popular traditional Bhutanese food and beverage are:
+Other popular traditional Bhutanese food and beverage include: